In 2019, we'll likely see another big surge in gold prices — and junior miners.

 We could talk at length about the reasons why...

-Gold production cratered when prices collapsed from their record high of nearly $2,000.
+Gold production cratered when prices collapsed from a record high of nearly $2,000.
 Now, the mines that are producing are running low on reserves.
 And the quality of those reserves is rapidly deteriorating.

 Metals Focus estimated 2018 gold mine output at 3,239 tonnes, down from an estimated 3,241 tonnes in 2017 and 3,264 tonnes in 2016.